 The tone changes toward uncertainty became more common as aversion to absolutes and universals became more deeply part of the social narrative.
 This is especially the case when it comes to religion and morality.
 An extensive survey found that teenagers in the US had a one word response to absolute opinions on religion and morality — “Whatever.”
 But should we be able to agree that a religious practice like jihad is intolerable?
 And how can we make laws and exact punishments without moral decisions?

 3. Neutrality and indecisiveness

 Part of leadership is the ability to make tough decisions when popularity is at risk.
 The president is also a Commander and Chief.
-He cannot remain neutral or indecisive on issues that affect the welling of the nation.
-When people are uncomfortable with conclusions and prefer never ending discussions, they risk avoidance of necessary difficult decisions.
+He cannot remain neutral or indecisive on issues that affect the well-being of the nation.
+When people are uncomfortable with reaching conclusions and prefer endless discussions, they risk avoidance of necessary decisions.
 Leaders must be willing to offend some people if necessary.

 4. Fear and manipulation

 When people are controlled by a fear of offending it can easily be manipulated by those in power.
 Vocal and militant groups will seize the weakness of indecisive people to promote their agendas.
 This often leads to duplicity in people as they publicly affirm what they privately disapprove but fear speaking up about.
 As strange as it might sound, indecisive people are more vulnerable to totalitarian regimes.